TOAST-DOCS/TOAST-Cloud/en/toast-sdk/push-android.md

 ## Notification Click
 * You can be notified via OnClickListener when the app is launched after the user clicks on the exposed notification.
-* A listener for notification click can be registered using the ToastNotification.setOnClickListener function.
+* A listener for notification click can be registered using the NhnCloudNotification.setOnClickListener function.
 * To receive notification click notifications even when the app is not running, you need to register the listener in `Application#onCreate`.

 ### Example of notification click listener registration